syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Behaviour-Settings.md

 Target ID

 You can append a list with ListBox by using TargetId property.
-Define a &lt;ul&gt;,&lt; li&gt; tag that you want to display on ListBox and then set the id of parent &lt;ul&gt; tag to TargetId property.
+Define a <ul>,< li> tag that you want to display on ListBox and then set the id of parent <ul> tag to TargetId property.
 And its data type is string.

 The following steps explains you the configuration of TargetID property in ListBox.